 The realms themselves are also broken up into several maps, so while you may end up on playing a locale, you have visited previously, the map itself can differ each time.
 Players looking to play a particular locale are able to burn offerings before matches that increase their chances of ending up in the desired location.
 Each realm is based on the killers' backgrounds, ranging from places like farms to old rundown estates or woods.
 The ambiance of the maps is excellent, and they are scattered with obstacles, dead ends, and other excellently detailed aspects.

 My chief complaint with the game is how easy it can be to win as a killer.
 While I have managed to survive once (just once), I've found infinitely more success as a killer.
 Especially before major resets that put everyone back to zero, it can be difficult to jump into the game against a high-level killer capable of springing all manner of evil onto survivors.
 While this does not impact the overall fun of the game itself, it can be incredibly frustrating to see no hope in even trying to be a survivor.
 That being said, a cohesive group of survivors does stand an excellent chance against a killer no matter their level.
 The downside is when the team is not united in escaping; it often ends up falling on one player who will try his best to either restart generators or hopefully find the secret hatch before succumbing to the killer.

 Dead by Daylight is a great game and worth playing a few rounds at the least.
 Unfortunately, be prepared to face some difficult challenges if your killer or survivors are higher leveled than you.
 Granted, it's, in my opinion, a much easier experience to play as the killer and advance, the challenge and excitement of teaming up with friends and surviving is much more fun.
-The cooperative experience combined with a great looking and ambient game makes for a fun package, even if balancing feels off at times.Note: Dead by Daylight was reviewed based on a digital PC copy of the game, provided by the publisher.
+The cooperative experience combined with a great looking and ambient game makes for a fun package, even if balancing feels off at times.Note: Dead by Daylight was reviewed on PC.
+A digital copy of the game was provided by the publisher/developer.